 Why Choose Us to Handle Your Probate Case

-The Probate Law Firm was created to make it as easy as possible for people nationwide to get legal help after a loved one's passing.
+The Probate Law Firm was created to make it as easy as possible for people who lost a loved one in lived or owned assets in Florida to get legal help after a loved one's passing.
 Whether your loved one's estate is simple or complex, we want you to put everything on us so you can focus on the things that matter.
 Contact us today to set up a free strategy session.

 If you are considering hiring an attorney to assist with Florida probate, our law firm may be a good fit for you if:

 - You don't want to travel.
 Whether you live in another state or are a Florida resident, we are specially equipped to handle probate without the need for an in-person meeting.
 Everything we do, from consultations to document signing, is done telephonically or online.

 - You want to be informed but not overwhelmed.
 Our Team is thoroughly familiar with Florida's probate and inheritance laws, allowing us to handle the legal side on your behalf.
 We provide direct answers to your questions and regular updates throughout the process, giving you peace of mind that your loved one's wishes will be followed.

 - You want stress-free probate.
 It’s vital that all information provided to the court is complete and accurate.
 If there are errors or missing documents, the probate process can be delayed significantly or even lead to litigation.
 You can trust our firm to identify potential problems and resolve them quickly, doing everything we can to protect your family's future.

 The Probate Law Firm begins all probate cases the same way: with an initial strategy session to learn about our clients and their needs.
 We meet with you by phone for 60 minutes, getting to the heart of the problems you are having and understanding your biggest concerns in order to resolve them.

 - Send you an easy-to-follow checklist.
 We prepare a checklist of what relatives must do after a person passes away to prepare for the probate.